 The Shun Premier 8" Chef's Knife is a great addition to any kitchen, both in terms of performance and style.
 Even if you own a solid Chef's knife, this Shun blade will most likely outperform it.
 Known as one of three crucial knives and as THE must-have blade, the Chef's knife excels at chopping, dicing, and slicing fruits, vegetables, and other foods.
 The belly is slightly curved allowing you to gently rock the blade, perfect for mincing garlic and herbs.
 This unique-looking knife is hand-hammered, with the tiny indentations acting like hollow-grounds so drag is reduced and food does not stick.
-Few knives, if any, are sharper than Shun's 16å¡ cutting edge which pretty much melts through its prey.
+Few knives, if any, are sharper than Shun's 16° cutting edge which pretty much melts through meat and veggies.
+Also available with a 6" blade or a 10" blade.
 Handcrafted in Japan.
 Lifetime Warranty.
 Shun item number TDM0706.

 Shun in Japanese actually translates to "at the peak of perfection," and no words could better describe this outstanding company.
 Renowned for their traditional knife making style and aesthetic design, the highly skilled artisans at the Kai Corporation (the parent company of "Shoon") have been making blades of the highest quality in homage of the legendary sword smiths of Seki, Japan for over 100 years.
 Each and every knife is handmade, from beginning to end, requiring at least 100 meticulous steps along the way.
 It is out of this respect and admiration towards their ancestors, coupled with advanced technology and materials, that Shun produces basically pieces of art that also happen to be razor-sharp knives.